Reykjavík University: Research

 Reykjavik University's research subjects are technology, business, and law.
 RU has participated in a formal implementation program of the European Commission policy regarding the working environment of researchers.
 In 2016, RU scientists published 245 articles, posters and abstracts in peer-reviewed conferences/symposia/ proceedings and 177 articles in peer-reviewed scholarly journals.

 Campus

 Reykjavik University operates in Nauthólsvík in a building that opened in January 2010.
 The structure of the building resembles the sun with its rays that extend from its core.

+The university building accommodates all of its activities, including lecture halls, classrooms, a library, a gym, a cafeteria, a convenience store, administrative offices, and well-equipped study areas and group-work rooms.
+Students have 24/7 access to the campus study facilities.

 Partner institutions

 Reykjavík University partners with many universities and companies in areas of research and education.
 For instance, it offers a double degree in computer science together with the University of Camerino.
 Students have the opportunity to enter exchange programmes through Nordplus and other partnership networks.

+The university is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

+The university participates in UArctic's mobility program north2north.
+The aim of that program is to enable students of member institutions to study in different parts of the North.

 International accreditation

+The Master of Project Management (MPM) programme of the University that is hosted at the Department of Engineering at the School of Technology has been accredited by the Association for Project Management (APM).

 The university's Executive MBA program has been awarded 5-year accreditation by the London-based international accreditation organisation Association of MBAs (AMBA).
 The undergraduate programme in Business Studies has been awarded the EPAS accreditation.
 Several programmes within the School of Computer Science have been awarded an EQANIE accreditation.